Siege of Myitkyina: Siege

 Afterward, some Chinese units attacked the town itself, but the attack was soon called off when two Chinese battalions, in the confusion and excitement of the battle, mistakenly engaged each other in a fierce firefight, and when two other battalions were moved in, they too repeated the mistake.

 A stalemate ensued throughout June, but the capture of Mogaung by the British Chindits under Mike Calvert later that month was the beginning of the end for the Japanese garrison at Myitkyina.
 With supply lines cut, infighting grew between the two local Japanese commanders over their orders regarding the defence of the town.
 Stillwell had demanded that the Chindits join them but they were whittled down by disease and combat.
-Stillwell nevertheless was reinforced by the arrival of elements of Francis Festing's 36th Division from 15 July Myitkyina airfield.
-On hearing of the weakening Japanese garrison in Myitkyina, Stillwell sent that Division not to take Myitkyina but to advance on the 'Railway Corridor' from Mogaung towards Indaw on the right flank of NCAC.
+Stillwell nevertheless was reinforced by the arrival of elements of Francis Festing's 36th Division from 15 July at Myitkyina airfield.
+On hearing of the weakening Japanese garrison in Myitkyina, Stillwell sent that division not to take Myitkyina but to advance on the 'Railway Corridor' from Mogaung towards Indaw on the right flank of NCAC.

-On July 26, the American 3rd Battalion of the Marauders made a significant gain by capturing the northern air field at Myitkyina and over the next week Japanese resistance was noticeably weaker.
+On July 26, the American 3rd Battalion of the Marauders made a significant gain by capturing the northern airfield at Myitkyina and over the next week Japanese resistance was noticeably weaker.

 On August 3, General Genzo Mizukami ordered the town abandoned and took his life in a literal compliance to "defend Myitkyina to the death" as the Chinese and US forces gradually cleared the city and the surrounding area of Japanese troops.